mgastner/cartogram-cpp/README.md

 You may inspect the resultant SVG to check if everything looks as expected.

-### Contributing

-Contributions are highly encouraged!
-Please feel free to take a stab at any at any of the open issues and send in a pull request.
-If you need help getting setup or more guidance contributing, please @ any of the main contributors (@adisidev, @nihalzp, @mgastner) under any of the open issues (or after creating your own issue), and we'll be happy to guide you!

-Maintainers, please make sure to run the "Build and Release" workflow under GitHub Actions before approving the pull request.
-You may delete the newly created release before merging the pull-request.
-Another release should be automatically created after merging with main.

 ### Testing

 If you'd like to contribute to the project, please run our tests after you make any changes.